Question

 - Arumugam, A., Dias, J. M., Narasimhan, S., et al. (2025), Balancing Academics and Life: Qualitative Study of Health Professions Students' Perceptions of a Four-Day Academic Week in the United Arab Emirates, JMIR Medical Education — PMC — CC BY 4.0.
 The Gulf (UAE) signal — better study–life balance and wellbeing, maintained attendance, but longer compressed days, fatigue and increased stress.

-- Auf der Landwehr, M., Topp, J. & Neumann, M. (2025), When Less is More: A systematic review of four-day workweek conceptualizations and their effects on organizational performance, arXiv — arXiv:2507.09911 — CC BY 4.0.
+- Auf der Landwehr, M., Topp, J. & Neumann, M. (2025), When Less is More: A systematic review of four-day workweek conceptualizations and their effects on organizational performance, arXiv preprint, cs.SE (software engineering) — arXiv:2507.09911 — CC BY 4.0.
 "Four-day week" spans several models; benefits are real but contingent on managerial circumstances (a matching framework, not a blanket yes).
+Not peer-reviewed, and filed in software engineering rather than as cross-sector evidence; it combines a systematic literature review with a web content analysis.

 Cited findings (named and linked, not republished — primary research / trial bodies):

 - Fan, W., Schor, J. B., Kelly, O. & Gu, G. (2025), Work time reduction via a 4-day workweek finds improvements in workers' well-being, Nature Human Behaviour — article.
-The six-country / 141-company / 2,896-employee study (burnout, satisfaction, mental + physical health gains via work ability, fatigue, sleep).
-Cite-only / paywalled — and self-selected, non-randomized, self-reported by the authors' own admission.
+The six-country / 141-organisation / 2,896-employee study (burnout, satisfaction, mental + physical health gains via work ability, fatigue, sleep).
+Cite-only / paywalled.
+Self-selected and largely self-reported; it included 12 control companies, but allocation was not randomized, and participating organisations underwent work reorganization before the six-month trial.

-- UAE public-sector implementations (real-world Gulf precedent, self-reported) — Sharjah's four-day government week + the UAE federal 4.5-day week — UAE official government portal (u.ae); Sharjah's reported 88% productivity / 90% job-satisfaction gains — 4 Day Week Global, Sharjah case study; Dubai's "Our Flexible Summer" (four-day week / reduced hours, extended to all government entities 2025) — Gulf Today.
-Government rollouts reporting their own results — a feasibility precedent inside Gulf institutions, not an independent trial.
+- UAE public-sector implementations (real-world Gulf precedent, government self-evaluated) — Sharjah's four-day government week + the UAE federal 4.5-day week — UAE official government portal (u.ae).
+Sharjah's evaluation — improved productivity in 88% of assessed entities; a reported 90% increase in the job-satisfaction rate, with no published baseline or measurement method — Sharjah Executive Council, official notice.
+Dubai's "Our Flexible Summer" — seasonal, 1 July – 12 September 2025, applied at each entity's discretion — Dubai Government Media Office, official announcement.
+Government rollouts evaluating their own policy — a feasibility precedent inside Gulf institutions, not independent trials, and not causal effect sizes.